desultory/ugrd/readme.md

 The initramfs will be packed to `out_dir` (`/tmp/initramfs_out`) and named `out_file` (`ugrd.cpio`).

+## Config information

+The final config dict can be printed with `--print-config`.

+A list of functions by runlevel can be printed with `--print-init`.

 ### Embedding the initramfs image into the kernel

 The `build_dir`can be embedded into the Linux kernel with: